Kruci-no/Chafee-Infante-ComputerAssistedProof/README.md

 ## ChafeeInfante\CAProof.cpp

-Program for proving the existence of a periodic orbit and showing local attraction of this orbit.
-The program checks if some defined set $X_0$ holds the condition:
+This program is designed to prove the existence of a periodic orbit and demonstrate its local attraction.
+It does so by checking whether a defined set $X_0$ satisfies the following condition:

 $$ T(X_0) \subset X_0 $$

-If this condition is validated, then the existence of a periodic orbit is confirmed.
-For computation of the image, it uses a C0 rigorous algorithm for integration of PDEs.
-The program also tries to prove that the orbit is locally attracting by checking:
+If this condition is satisfied, it confirms the existence of a periodic orbit.
+The program utilizes a rigorous C0 algorithm for integrating partial differential equations (PDEs) to compute the image.
+Additionally, it attempts to prove that the orbit is locally attracting by verifying:

 $$
 ||\frac{\partial T}{\partial x}(X_0)||_{C_0} < 1.
 $$

-The computation of derivatives is done using a C1 algorithm for rigorous integration.
+The computation of derivatives employs a rigorous C1 integration algorithm.

+Here are some details about the program and its inputs:

-- The set is centered around the initial condition $u^0$ from file `ChafeeInfante\textFiles\initialValue.txt`.
+- The set $X_0$ is centered around an initial condition $u^0$ read from `ChafeeInfante\textFiles\initialValue.txt`.
-- File `ChafeeInfante\textFiles\sampleDynOptions.txt` contains options for setting up the computed assisted proof, such as:
+- Options for setting up the assisted proof can be found in `ChafeeInfante\textFiles\sampleDynOptions.txt`, including parameters such as:
 ```
 1e-4 1 3
 6 14